Measles case on Samoa to Auckland flight

 Flight details

-- The person departed Apia, Samoa, on Samoa Airways Flight OL731 at 7am on Saturday 2 November.
+- The person departed Apia, Samoa, on Air New Zealand flight NZ255 at 3.30pm on Thursday 7 November

-- The flight landed at Auckland International Airport at around 10.15am on Saturday 2 November.
+- The flight landed at Auckland International Airport just after 6.30pm on Thursday 7 November.

-The passenger went into isolation shortly after arriving back in New Zealand.

-Dr Poynter says those symptoms include a high fever, runny nose, cough and sore red eyes.
+Dr Perumal says those symptoms include a high fever, runny nose, cough and sore red eyes.

 "A few days later a rash starts on the face and neck, then spreads to the rest of the body," she says.

-If you were on the flight and are unsure whether you’re immune to measles, talk to your doctor or call Healthline on 0800 611 116 for advice.
+If you think you have been exposed and are unsure whether you’re immune to measles, talk to your doctor or call Healthline on 0800 611 116 for advice.
 Passengers should talk to their doctor today or tomorrow if they have been told they have a weakened immune system, if they have a baby under 12 months who travelled with them, or if they are pregnant and know they are not immune to measles.

 For more information or advice on measles, please call Healthline on 0800 611 116, or see the Auckland Regional Public Health Service measles page or Ministry of Health website.